106,880€ Der Aktienkurs fiel um -0,13 % 02.06.2023 14:05

 Procedure for the selection of new Board members

 The Board of Directors pays great attention to the selection of its members.
-The Board’s composition must offer the best possible diversity and reflect, as much as possible, experiences in the various geographic regions where the Group operates, covering a range of technical and complementary skills and expertise, and include members fully familiar with the Group’s activities.
+The Board’s composition must offer the best diversity and reflect, as much as possible, experiences in the various geographic regions where the Group operates, covering a range of technical and complementary skills and expertise, and include members fully familiar with the Group’s activities.

 On this basis, the Appointments and Corporate Governance Committee submits its proposals to the Board for the selection, possibly with the assistance of an outside recruitment firm, of candidates contributing to the renewal of the Board’s composition, bearing in mind the following criteria in particular, while aiming to maintain a high proportion of independent members: